wh0am1-dev/react-lrud/README.md

-# react-lrud
+# 🚢 react-lrud

-React lib for keyboard navigation
+react lib for keyboard navigation

-## Usage
+## usage

-First, wrap your app with the `Navigation` context.
+first, wrap your app with the `Navigation` context

 ```tsx
 import { createRoot } from 'react'